Joint Admission Medical Program (Jamp)

 - Completion of the "Notice of Intent to Apply" form (by the student) during summer orientation, or during the first week of the fall semester, and submitting the form to Dr. James Koukl, UT Tyler JAMP Director, Dept. of Biology, UT Tyler, 3900 University Blvd.
 Tyler, Texas 75799

 - Completion of the on-line JAMP application at www.texasjamp.org (by the student).
-The application is made available around the 1st of May and must be completed by the 1st of October.
-The application takes about two hours to complete (when all the required information is at hand) and includes the following sections:
+The application is made available around May 1 and must be completed by Oct.
+1. The application takes about two hours to complete (when all the required information is at hand) and includes the following sections:

 Family history and data.